Sustainable hygiene – Our measures to reduce and offset greenhouse gas emissions

 We achieved the Cradle to Cradle Gold Level targets by generating more than 25% of the electricity used to manufacture the products with our on-site PV system and sourcing the remaining electricity from 100% renewable sources.
 In addition, 50% of Scope 1 emissions and 25% of product-related Scope 3 emissions were offset by verified CO₂ certificates.

 Emissions reduction as part of a company's environmental measures is not a short-term project, but the result of continuous and long-term efforts in all areas of the company.
 These measures are therefore not taken within the framework of and to achieve certifications, but are regularly adapted as part of the company's ongoing efforts.We have held EMAS certification since 1998, and our environmental and climate protection goals are presented and updated in the environmental statement.
-This environmental statement is submitted every three years and updated annually.
 Our climate protection efforts are divided into company-related and product-related measures.

 COMPANY-RELATED MEASURES